Mr F.I. (Francisco) Cerón Acevedo

 Supervision: Prof. dr. Herman van de Werfhorst and dr. Thijs Bol

-PhD candidate at AISSR/Department of Sociology, University of Amsterdam (2014 - ongoing)Thesis: "Inequality of educational opportunity in Chile: the role of performance and choices"
+PhD candidate at AISSR/Department of Sociology, University of Amsterdam (2014 - ongoing)Thesis: "Dynamics of inequality of educational opportunity and learning in Chile"

 Research Master (MSc) Social Policy at London School of Economics and Political Science (2012 - 2013)Thesis: "Cross national differentiation in school systems and achievement: Compositional and contextual factors in case of Chile"